-It is currently envisaged that within Waterfront Place will be an active travel hub.
-This will include a cafe which will have a strong connection to the promotion and uptake of active and low carbon travel options.
+Routes through the site allow for ease of pedestrian access and also cater for cyclists using the National Cycle Network and Dundee's Green Circular cycleway which is located on the adjacent Black Watch Parade.
+Waterfront Place will contain an active travel hub.
+This facility will have a strong connection to the promotion and uptake of active and low carbon travel options.
 Possible activities operated from the facility may include: walking/cycling tours; cycle maintenance workshops and training; cycle hire and other events.